Google offer may end search engine case, says EU antitrust chief

 The world's most popular search engine has been under investigation for three years by the European Commission, which acts as the bloc's antitrust regulator, over complaints it was blocking competitors in search results.

-More than a dozen companies, including Microsoft, British price comparison site Foundem and German online mapping company Hotmaps, have accused it of squeezing them out of the market.
+More than a dozen companies, including Microsoft(MSFT.O), British price comparison site Foundem and German online mapping company Hotmaps, have accused it of squeezing them out of the market.

 Google proposed concessions in September, hoping to end a case which could otherwise lead to a fine of up to 10 percent of its global revenue, or $5 billion.